Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 Disadvantages:

 * Still use strings in category
+* Can't make sure whether the module exists or not when you use it
 * Can't separate required protocol and provided protocol in category methods.
 So you can't thoroughly decouple
-* Rely too much on runtime feature, can be used in pure Swift, and can't checking whether the module exists at compile time
+* Rely too much on runtime feature, can't be used in pure Swift
 * According to the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/), it's not recommanded to invoke arbitrary methods with runtime.
 See [Are performSelector and respondsToSelector banned by App Store?
 ](https://stackoverflow.com/questions/42662028/are-performselector-and-respondstoselector-banned-by-app-store)